1. Home

 The first section, Southbridge to Blackstone, Massachusetts, was incorporated in May 1853 as the East Thompson Railroad.
 The route further west from Blackstone to Mechanicsville, Connecticut, was built by the Norwich & Worcester Railroad and opened in 1853.

-In May 1863, the Boston, Hartford & Erie was established to assume control of defunct rail lines and extend the railroad westward to Fishkill, New York, from where a car float would transport cargo to the Erie Railroad at Newburgh.
+The Boston, Hartford & Erie was the catalyst for the eventual unified network that became the New York & New England.
+It acquired the moribund Boston to Providence properties and intended to extend the railroad westward to Fishkill, New York where a car float would transport cargo to the Erie Railroad at Newburgh.

-The company swiftly secured a lease for the Hartford, Providence & Fishkill from its trustees, thereby acquiring a route from Providence extending west to Waterbury.
-By September of the same year, it had also acquired the former Boston & New York Central, although it did not yet operate it; instead, the NCRR continued under the management of its trustees.
+It swiftly secured a lease for the Hartford, Providence & Fishkill between Providence and Waterbury.
+By September of the same year, it had also acquired the former Boston & New York Central.

 On February 11, 1867, the BH&E leased the NCRR.
 During that same year, a branch to Southbridge—part of the Southbridge and Blackstone’s original charter—was inaugurated.
-By 1869, the BH&E achieved a lease on the Norwich & Worcester Railroad, granting it a continuous route to Boston via the N&W extending from the Providence line at Plainfield northward to the historical Norfolk County Railroad at Mechanicsville.
+By 1869, the BH&E achieved a lease on the Norwich & Worcester Railroad, granting it a continuous route to Boston via the N&W extending from the Providence line at Plainfield northward to the historical NCRR at Mechanicsville.

 For the communities along its path, the railroad was more than a transportation solution—it was a catalyst for economic transformation.
 Towns and cities serviced by the NY&NE experienced industrial growth as businesses capitalized on improved access to markets and resources.
 The proliferation of manufacturing, textiles, and other industries along the rail line testified to the railroad’s profound regional impact.